 The College has remained open for the entirety of the Covid-19 period with full maintenance continued.
-During a three week period in June, as allowed by Government, the College educated learners.
-The College has been operating since August 2020 with all students in for face-to-face tuition an average of 80% of their timetable.
+The College has educated learners through both remote learning and, when permitted to do so, on campus.
 The buildings have been operating and maintained.
 There is no impairment impact of Covid-19 on any of the College buildings - all of which are fully in use.